 "Additionally," she continues, "the most severe complications from fillers (vascular compromise) can result from injection of filler material into arteries, causing the artery to be blocked, and blood flow to an area of the skin to decrease.
 This decrease in blood flow can lead to death of the skin that the artery supplies.
 With microcannulas, the possibility of intravascular injection is essentially zero.
 Microcannulas are specifically useful in sensitive and tender areas of the face, such as the lips or under the eyes, where bruising is more common, and injection is often painful.
 They do take a bit more time and finesse to use (for your doctor) and there is definitely a learning curve.
 Now that I use them almost exclusively for injection, I rarely have patients bruise, I see a decrease in patient discomfort and swelling, and I would never go back to needles."

-To fill under your eyes, they make a small hole next to your lip and move the needle in and up your cheek, under the skin.
+To fill under your eyes, they make a small hole either next to your lip or over your cheekbone and move the needle in and up your cheek, under the skin (not directly into the area of the under eye).
 I know, it sounds scary.
 And trust me—I saw videos, and it looks scary too.
 But, Pack laments, because the one hole is the only site of injection, it closes within two hours and hurts less because it's anesthetized.

 "Some injections only require the filler to be placed subcutaneous," Pack continues.
 "During the process, it is able to glide through tissue and between vessels and not harm anything in its path.
 There is a big decrease in the number of complications and trauma to your skin afterward.
 It works better, not only because of decreased risks, but it also allows us to make sure we are on the deepest plane in the face.
 When fillers are placed deep, they can mimic bone and ultimately look best when the patient smiles or emotes.
 The injection steps are simple and seamless.
 Instead of 10 to 20 pokes, there are only one or two per area."